MrTsepa/git-book-plugin-visualizer/README.md

 This plugin is running now using backend server (for python executing) hosted by me.
 I don't guarantee that it will be working all time.
 If you want, you can start your server using //TODO sources.
+This is not complicated, all you need is python3 and bottle package.

-I have in plans to port this to pure JS (like Brython) to run using browser only, please contribute if you like.
+I have in plans to port this to pure JS (like Brython) to run it with browser only, please contribute if you like.

 ## Usage